TimZhang1998/learn_c-/README.md

 # learn_cpp
-This is my record of learning c++.
+This is my record in learning c++.